The hours are long, the pay is low, but your contribution to democracy is enormous!

 Secure voting machines and Electronic Pollbooks.

 Stand-by Officers may be assigned to select precincts, able to be redirected to another precinct to fill in for Officers who cannot serve on short notice.

-Each Election Officer is required to attend a one-time training class.
-Classes lasting about three hours are held at different locations in the County.
-Additional classes are held prior to special and primary elections.
-Separate machine training classes are also offered for those Officers wishing more hands-on training.
-Class schedules are mailed to each Officer prior to each election.
+Election Officers (EO) are required to attend training prior to serving in their first election.
+Classes lasting about three hours are held at different locations in the County in advance of each General, Special or Primary election.
+Additional training classes are also offered for experienced Officers who would like refresher training.
+Class schedules are included in Election Officer Assignment Letters which are emailed to EOs prior to each election.

 Chief and Assistant Chief Officers are required to attend a training class prior to each election in which they serve.
-In addition, the Chief Officer is responsible for picking up materials prior to Election Day and returning materials to the General Registrar’s Office by 11 a.m. on the day following the election.
+In addition, the Chief Officer is responsible for picking up and returning materials to the Office of Elections.

 back to top